 - (a) A complete inspection of the sling shall be performed.
-Inspection shall be conducted on the entire length including splices and fittings.
+Inspection shall be conducted on the entire length, including splices and fittings.
 Slings found with conditions such as those listed in para.
 9-4.9.5 shall be removed from service.
 Slings shall not be returned to service until approved by a qualified person. - (b) Periodic Inspection Frequency.
-Periodic inspection intervals shall not exceed 1 yr.
-The frequency of periodic inspections should be based on - (1) frequency of sling use - (2) severity of service conditions - (3) nature of load handling activities - (4) experience gained on the service life of slings used in similar circumstances - (c) Guidelines for the time intervals are - (1) normal service yearly - (2) severe service monthly to quarterly - (3) special service as recommended by a qualified person - (d) Documentation that the most recent periodic inspection was performed shall be maintained. - (e) Inspection records of individual slings are not required.
+Periodic inspection intervals shall not exceed 1 yr [see (d)].
+The frequency of periodic inspections should be based on - (1) frequency of sling use

+- (2) severity of service conditions - (3) nature of load-handling activities - (4) experience gained on the service life of slings used in similar circumstances - (c) Guidelines for the time intervals are - (1) normal service yearly - (2) severe service monthly to quarterly - (3) special service as recommended by a qualified person - (d) Periodic inspection is not required for a sling that is in storage or idle.
+However, if more than 1 yr has passed since the last periodic inspection, the sling shall be inspected in accordance with the requirements listed in (a) and(e) before being placed back into service. - (e) Documentation that the most recent periodic inspection was performed shall be maintained. - (f) Inspection records of individual slings are not required.